 And it’s been around much longer than Zoom.

-“It’s not necessarily persistent fatigue but surely a measurable increase in listening effort,” according to Mario Svirsky, professor of hearing science at NYU Langone Health Medical Center.
+“It’s not necessarily persistent fatigue but surely a measurable increase in listening effort,” Mario Svirsky, professor of hearing science at NYU Langone Health medical center, explained to Quartz.
 “A little noise in the background can bring you over a tipping point where communication becomes much more difficult, and you have to do a lot of work.
 You may participate in a meeting focusing on everything for the full two hours, and, in the end, you are wiped out.”

 As noted by Northeastern, the main reason video conferences are so exhausting involves a lack of nonverbal cues.
 We cannot, as we would in a typical conversation, rely on natural eye contact or easily see a speaker’s body language.
 Instead, we must stare perpetually at a series of talking heads, constantly scanning for missing context.

-This is hard enough even with decent-quality audio/video — delays, choppy sound, and background noise only exacerbate the problem.
+This is hard enough even with decent-quality audio/video — delays, choppy sound, and background noise only exacerbates the problem.